-The conference language is English.
+The Conference's language is English.
 Papers for the proceedings must be written and presented in English.
-However, colleagues, including the presenters, are welcome to contribute to discussions and questions in their first languages, following a Research Report, a Publication Report, or an Oral Communication, if translation is provided by someone in the session.
-The scientific program includes the following activities that are explained in more detail below.
+However, colleagues, including the presenters, are welcome to contribute to discussions and questions in their first languages, following a Research Report, a Publication Report, or an Oral Communication, if someone in the session provides translation.
+The scientific program of PME conferences can include the following activities, which are explained in more detail below.